 Where are you?
 God was looking for Adam and Eve.
 He was looking for them.
 Of course, he knew where they were—and he was still looking for them.
 He was not judging them.
 He was looking for them.

 Where are you?

 God has been looking for us ever since.
 That is his story.
 God has arranged the entire universe to come close to you.
 He continues to look for you.
 And to provide every way out of that shame that separates you from him.
 “As Scripture says, ‘Anyone who believes in him will never be put to shame.’”
 Romans 10:11 NIV.

 What will change this situation you live in?

 Put words to your shame.
-Find that small group of people you trust and start putting words to these shameful thoughts.
+Find that small group of your gift of people you trust and start putting words to these shameful thoughts.
 Speak what you think is unspeakable.
 Then don’t be surprised to find out that the truth is something entirely different than what you believe.